 June to October is also humpback whale season and we can see these magnificent animals daily from the shore, from the boat, and even on SCUBA.
 August and September are peak months for humpback whales.

 - Water temperature In the summer temperatures average 26-29 degrees and in the winter 19-23 degrees.
 Cold minimum temperatures during the summer months are usually a result of upwelling which forms a thermocline, though this phenomenon normally only lasts for a couple of days.

 - Current The Agulhas current runs through the Mozambique Channel from north to south creating a mild current on offshore reefs.
 There are over seven kilometres of inshore reef lying parallel to the Zavora Bay shore; on the days when the current is strong, drift diving is the order of the day.

-- Equipment MAR works in partnership with several local and regional dive centres.
+- Equipment MAR works in partnership with our local dive centre (Zavora Lodge).
 All the boats are equipped with a GPS chart plotter and sonar sounder to provide accurate navigation and exploration.
 A full range of safety equipment is always on board including life jackets, first aid kits, flares, and oxygen.
 Though we recommend that you bring your own wetsuit, there are 5mm full length/one piece wetsuits available at the dive centres.
 The cylinders vary in sizes 10L, 12L and 15L accepting both DIN and International regulators.

 Can I study marine biology and improve my dive skills?
 For those wanting to combine the internship with some quality diving education, a variety of options are available: novices can spend the first two weeks of an internship going through the Open Water and Advanced Open Water courses, as well as getting in some practice dives.
 Weeks three and four will focus on scientific diving.